Much More Than Partridges In Pear Trees

 Plus, a few young listeners of the Brains On! podcast—the science podcast powered by kids’ curiosity—quiz our experts on bird behavior, migration and conservation.

-Laura Erickson is author of the National Geographic Pocket Guide to the Birds of North America (National Geographic, 2013).
+Laura Erickson is author of the The American Birding Association Field Guide to the Birds of Minnesota.
 She’s based in Duluth, Minnesota.

 Drew Lanham is a professor of Wildlife Ecology at Clemson University in Clemson, South Carolina.